D1987/sc/README.md

 TO DO
+# edit detect changes in form
+# services
+# table lazy loading
 # button up in tables
-# hower on tables row
+# ngxs
 # hash passwords
 # error message for mat-select
-# edit detect changes in form
 # not update if wasnt changes
 # fix appear login form
 # check create/edit one path